Nour1518/Routing-algorithm/README.md

+This project was developed in collaboration with ESSE Lab (Sfax) as part of an internship project.
+The work focuses on the development and experimental evaluation of a modular graph-routing framework, with support for multiple graph structures, routing algorithms, heuristics, and interfaces

 # Multi-Algorithm Graph Routing Engine & GUI

 A modular Python framework for graph generation, algorithmic pathfinding, and interactive visualization.
 The system combines a core graph processing engine, a stateless Flask REST API, a command-line interface (CLI), and a PyQt6 desktop client with a 2D graphics canvas.